GregDuncan086/Command-and-Conquer-Fan-Page/README.md

 #### Welcome Section

-I have used the Bootstrap grid system here to create 3 columns on desktop view, which turn into full width on mobile devices.
+I have used standard HTML and CSS to lay out the Welcome section.

 #### Timeline Section